la2050/archive/_projects/2016/mindset-reset-shifting-school-culture-coaching-educators-in-mindful-instruction-and-practice.md

   In 2050, LA is known as the tipping point of dynamic mindful learning and instruction across the global education community!
+Please explain how you will define and measure success for your project.​: >- Success is defined by growth in the areas of building reflective practitioners, making progress on school-wide instructional practices, and building mindful school cultures.
+Using action research, we will investigate the effectiveness of our model of support and process for improvement.
+The documentation and data for the pilots effectiveness, regarding the learning community’s positive shift in its practice and/or development of its professional capacity, will consist of: quantitative data; net promoter score surveys, teacher and coach monitoring using the Pedagogics rubric for the Stages of Integration, Path 2 Expertise metrics; and qualitative data;
+  recorded interviews, educator reflection, and coach generated anecdotal notes and informal assessment.
+We will evaluate the qualitative data using the data source triangulation method then use it to validate the quantitative data to generate results.
+A successful pilot will result in positive change in both quantitative and qualitative data.
+We anticipate seeing an increase in implementation of instructional skills and strategies (rubric, anecdotal notes), a positive change in the overall mindset of educators (surveys), a shift to a more mindful school culture (interviews, reflection), educators engaged in seeking more information and interacting with the Pedagogics community (Path 2 Expertise metrics), and the achievement of personal goals.
+  Overall effectiveness of our pilot will result in a positive net promoter score.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - Network/relationship support
+  - Quality improvement research
+  - Social Media Strategies
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/mindset-reset-shifting-school-culture-coaching-educators-in-mindful-instruction-and-practice/skild-prod.s3.amazonaws.com/myla2050/images/custom540/5938228555741-team91.png
 organization_name: Pedagogics Coaching Group